MarkBind/markbind/docs/userGuide/cliCommands.md

-   init|i [options] [root]            init a markbind website project serve|s [options] [root]           build then serve a website from a directory build|b [options] [root] [output]  build a website deploy|d [options]                 deploy the site to the repo's Github pages
+   init|i [options] [root]            init a markbind website project serve|s [options] [root]           build then serve a website from a directory build|b [options] [root] [output]  build a website deploy|d [options]                 deploy the site to the repo's GitHub pages
 ```
 <hr><!-- ========================================================================== -->
 <div id="markbind-init">